Breast wall is a low stone wall which is constructed at the hill-side to support (retain) the natural bank of earth.

 Breast wall requires more base width because of surcharge loading exerted by the earth.
 The height of the breast wall is not supposed to exceed 3 meters because there is a higher possibility of overturning and sliding.

-The design of breast wall is done based on the height of the wall, the nature of the backing and the slope of cutting.
+The design of a breast wall is done based on the height of the wall, the nature of the backing and the slope of cutting.
 Weep holes should also be provided at regular interval to reduce the saturated earth pressure at the wall.

 Breast wall is designed such that the line of pressure should be normal to the earth pressure or thrust.